Maoliworld

 I Malaki e holoholo ana ka waa kaulua kaulana loa o Hokulea a hiki i ka moku o Palamila (Palmyra) i ka moana hema o Hawai`i nei.
 Ia lakou na mea waa e nee mai i ke one o kela moku, pono lakou e kahea aku i na mea noho ma laila.
 Haku ia keia oli na lakou e Ohukaniohia (o wau no hoi):

-In March the famous double hulled voyaging canoe Hokulea will sail until it reaches the island of Palmyra, in the seas south of… Continue
+In March the famous double hulled voyaging canoe Hokulea will sail until it reaches the island of Palmyra, in the seas south of Hawaii nei.
+When they, the… Continue

 Posted on February 9, 2009 at 2:00pm — 5 Comments